Tennessee • 2026 Tax Year • Updated March 1, 2026

 • 45F Credit: Claim 40-50% federal credit on your stipend costs

-πŸ”— The "Smart Steps" Stack
+πŸ”— The "Smart Steps + Smart Steps Plus" Stack

-For lower-income employees, stack your stipend with Tennessee's Smart Steps subsidy program:
+Stack your stipend with Tennessee's Smart Steps subsidy program:

 You pay $200 (Stipend) + State pays the rest (Smart Steps) = Employee pays $0!